port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples.md

-import MicroserviceBlueprint from '../\_git_exporter_example_microservice_blueprint.mdx' import PortAppConfig from '../\github/\_github_exporter_example_port_app_config.mdx'
+import MicroserviceBlueprint from '../\_git_exporter_example_microservice_blueprint.mdx' import PortAppConfig from '../\github/\_github_exporter_example_port_app_config.mdx' import GitHubResources from './\_github_exporter_supported_resources.mdx'

 # Examples

-## Mapping repositories and file contents
+## Mapping repositories, file contents pull requests

-In the following example you will ingest your GitHub repositories and their README.md files to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:
+In the following example you will ingest your GitHub repositories, their README.md file contents and pull requests to Port, you may use the following Port blueprint definitions and `port-app-config.yml`:

 <MicroserviceBlueprint/>